stepulak/haskell-examples/README.md

 # nonimperative-examples
-Some of my usefull stuff from IB015 course
+Some of my (humble) usefull stuff from IB015 course